The Best Waterfall Hikes in Marin County

 By Joe Kukura

 Just a little out there, Marin County is renowned for its great hiking destinations like Point Reyes and Mount Tamalpais, but there are a few secret and less well-known hiking trails with breathtaking waterfalls hidden deep within the forests.
-With the California drought now thankfully in our rearview mirrors, these waterfalls are gushing at record levels and producing unforgettable, Instagrammable photo opportunities of gorgeous natural beauty you’ll never forget.
+With Spring underway, these waterfalls are gushing and producing unforgettable, Instagrammable photo opportunities of gorgeous natural beauty you’ll never forget.

 Marin County has waterfalls right along the Pacific Ocean, many with waters cascading off the coastal mountains.
 You’ll also find waterfalls along redwood trails and in forest ravines and canyons.
 Let’s gush over the most astonishing waterfalls of Marin County and the hiking trails where you can find them.